desmond-gray/CLIM680-Project/index.md

 ### [Anomalies](https://desmond-gray.github.io/CLIM680-Project/ERA5_Anomalies.ipynb)

 Next, I decided to plot anomalies for specific areas of interest.
-I checkde 3 regions of the state that included the cities of Fairfax in northern Virginia, Norton in southwest Virginia, and Virginia Beach in the Southeast.
+I checked 3 regions of the state that included the cities of Fairfax in northern Virginia, Norton in southwest Virginia, and Virginia Beach in the Southeast.
 I started by setting coordinates for each city and creating line plots of all of their mtpr values over the timespan.
 Then, to to display anomalies, I subtracted the monthly average mtpr values for the entire state from the original values.
 I repeated this process for each location to get an idea of how the anomalies would compare in locations of different topography.

 ### [NAO Composite](https://desmond-gray.github.io/CLIM680-Project/ERA5_Composite.ipynb)